iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 To upgrade to or downgrade from an Enterprise plan, please [contact us].

-## Billing period, auto-renewal of team plan, and grace period for non-payment
+## Billing period, auto-renewal of Team plan, and grace period for non-payment

-The billing period for each team plan subscription starts on the date of the subscription, and is one month long.
+The billing period for each team plan subscription starts on the date of the subscription and is one month long.
 For example, if your subscription date is the 15th of May, your next billing period will start on the 15th of June.

 All Team plan subscriptions are renewed automatically at the end of the billing